(2 mins read)

 I made this library an year ago to parse JSON streams to achieve things like this:

-accounting for the context that rest of the object and that unfinished string is yet
+the context that rest of the object is yet to arrive.

-The neat part about this is how the graph structure in that example goes recursively
+The neat part about this is how the graph structure here goes recursively deep.
+Most

-deep.
-Most data is linear and much simpler to work with, but if you were to generate
+data is linear and much simpler to work with, but if you were to generate that graph

-cost a lot more but the quality of output would go down quite significantly too.
+more but the quality of output would also go down significantly because of the

 CUSTOM FORMATS top